Business-Wizard/Passwords_Leak_Analysis/README.md

       3. Promotes stronger passwords

 ## Assumptions for time estimates

 These times were calculated with the following assumptions:

 1. The attacker is commencing an offline bruteforce attack
    - He already has your password's hash from the company server
    - The only thing slowing his time to crack it is:
-     - **Your password's strength!!**
+     - **Your password's strength!**
      - His computer's capability
-     - The company's use of hashing algorithm
+     - The company's use of hashing algorithm (fast/slow)
 2. The company opted for the slower (more secure) hashing algorithm
 3. Resulting in 10K Guesses/Second
-   - A fast hash could result in about 16B Guesses/Second
+   - A fast hash would result in about 16B Guesses/Second

 | Guesses_log | Time to Crack| Score  |
 | ----:       | -----------: |:-----: |